 Charlottesville is a city of about 40,000 persons, 110 miles south of Washington, DC, and 70 miles west of Richmond.
 The city’s major employers include the University of Virginia, several retirement communities (the quality of life is very pleasant), and the tourist industry (Monticello alone gets nearly half a million visitors a year).
 Charlottesville is the county seat of Albemarle County, a prosperous rural area dotted by scenic horse and other farms, many containing buildings of great beauty and architectural merit—though none more so than UVa itself.
-The town also boasts the largest number of used and antiquarian booksellers in Virginia.
+The town also boasts a large number of used and antiquarian booksellers.
 As a courtesy, Rare Book School publishes a guide to area booksellers, Antiquarian Bookhunting in Charlottesville.
 Feel free to download and print copies of your own (legal-sized paper required).

 The majority of RBS activities take place in or near Alderman Library, located on the historic Central Grounds (main campus) of UVa.
-The RBS main office is located in Room 114, on the first floor.
+The RBS suite is located in Room 112, on the first floor.

 Air Transportation to CHO

 The following information may be of use to you in estimating air transportation costs.
 The Charlottesville/Albemarle County airport (CHO) is just off Route 29, eight miles north of the University of Virginia.
-The airport is served by (in decreasing order of utility) US Airways Express, United Express, Delta Connection, and Northwest.
-United provides frequent commuter flights between Dulles (IAD) and Charlottesville.
-There are no flights between Reagan National Airport (DCA) in downtown Washington, DC, and Charlottesville.
-For online information about flights into and out of CHO, consult the airport’s website, which also offers links to current flight deals.
-Direct flights to and from Charlottesville are available through Atlanta (Delta Connection), Washington DC/Dulles (United Express), Charlotte (US Airways Express), Detroit (Northwest), Philadelphia (US Airways Express), and NYC/LaGuardia (US Airways Express).
-In general, if you must fly (see information about trains below), it is usually a good idea to fly directly into CHO.
-The most convenient ground transportation from Richmond International Airport (RIC), Washington, DC/Dulles, and Reagan National is by train, which would of course require transportation between airport and train station.
+The airport is served by Delta, American Airlines, United Express, and US Airways.
+Direct flights to and from Charlottesville are available through Atlanta, Washington DC/Dulles, Charlotte, Chicago O'Hare, Philadelphia, and NYC/LaGuardia.
+For detailed information about flights into and out of CHO, consult the airport’s website, which also offers links to current flight deals.
+If you must fly (see information about trains below), it is usually a good idea to fly directly into CHO.
+Alternate airports require various methods of ground transportation:

 The taxicab fare from CHO to UVa (the same for 1-4 passengers) is about $40 each way, including tip.

-Train: The Amtrak train called the Crescent passes north-south (Penn Station-Atlanta) through Charlottesville (CVS) daily.
+Train: The Amtrak train called the Crescent passes north-south (New York-New Orleans) through Charlottesville (CVS) daily.
 Another Amtrak train, the Cardinal, passes through CVS from Chicago on its way to Union Station in Washington, DC (and then continues north to Penn Station in New York City).
-The New England Regional train goes from Boston to Lynchburg via Providence, New Haven, New York, &c., with no change in train needed.
-If tickets are purchased at least two weeks in advance there is a 25% discount.
+The Northeast Regional train goes from Boston to Lynchburg via Providence, New Haven, New York, &c., with no change in train needed.
 Consult the Amtrak website or call 1-800-USA-RAIL for arrival and departure times.
 The CVS Amtrak station is located about a quarter of a mile from the Central Grounds.
 If you are staying in a local hotel, ask about arranging pick-up and drop-off, or call a taxi.
 If you live near an Amtrak station, you should consider taking the train.
 Infrequent riders often are surprised by its convenience and reliability.
 Tickets from New York City, for example, are competitively priced with airfare, and don’t always require switching trains.
 You’ll also save time and money getting to and from the airport.

 Bus: There are generally at least two buses a day from downtown Washington, DC to Charlottesville ($25-30, each way; usually 3 to 4 hrs; 124 miles).
 Not all of these routes are direct; you may have to transfer in another city.
 Be sure to ask about transfers when purchasing your ticket.
 Check the Greyhound website or call 1-800-231-2222 for fare and schedule information.

 Car: The main north-south highway to (and through) Charlottesville is Route 29; it intersects with Interstate 66 about 30 miles west of Washington and about 80 miles north of UVa.
 The main east-west highway, just south of town, is Interstate 64.
 Interstate 81 (north-south) lies to the west of Charlottesville on the other side of the Blue Ridge Mountains; it intersects I-64 about 25 miles to the west of Charlottesville.
-For driving directions to Charlottesville from any point, use one of the popular mapping websites (MapQuest, Yahoo! maps, or Google maps); all three sites give good—often identical—directions.
-If you are using a mapping website for directions to Charlottesville, enter 105 Emmet Street Charlottesville, VA 22903 as your destination, i.e. the intersection of Route 29 (= Emmet Street) and Ivy Road.
+For driving directions to Charlottesville from any point, use one of the popular mapping websites; these give good—often identical—directions.
 If you want to familiarize yourself with the terrain, consult street-level views from Google maps.